 Magnesium Citrate – Magnesium helps in reducing stress levels, it is linked to improvements in blood flow and relaxes blood vessels.
 Other two supplements we started to take are Calcium and Vitamin C.

 When it comes to healthy drinks, the entire family is now drinking one litre (one litre per person, per day) of the following mixture: cinnamon, cardamom and a juice of one freshly squeezed lemon.

 Our aim is to lower blood pressure naturally in six months and keep it at ‘normal’ levels.
 Our first month is behind us.
 To be continued…

 P.S.
-If you happen to wonder how is my dad, he is just fine.
-My dad’s blood pressure is great.
+If you happen to wonder how is my dad doing, well, he is just fine and his blood pressure is great.
 The monitor keeps showing two green lights every time he measures his blood pressure.
 Cheers to dad.

 Do you have your remedy for lowering blood pressure?
 Care to share?
 Drop us an email at firstname.lastname@example.org and will share your remedies and or recipes, here on this page.
 You might help a person or two.

 Please note.
 This information is not to heal or treat any disease.
 Always consult your doctor, or use your judgment when it comes to your health.